Data Center Maintenance Checklist & Guide

 🌡️ Cooling & Environmental Monitoring

 Cooling systems are just as critical as power.
-Effective data center cooling ensures stable operating conditions and prevents premature equipment failure.
+Effective data centre cooling ensures stable operating conditions and prevents premature equipment failure.
 Poor airflow or inefficient cooling can quickly lead to overheating and reduced equipment lifespan.

 Thermal imaging and airflow measurement tools help identify: